BrettCawley/brettcawley.github.io/_posts/2018-8-19-Install-Lightning-On-Windows.md

 ### Next Steps

 [Part 2](/Create-A-Local-Lightning-Network-On-Simnet) in this series of tutorials walks through creating a local lightning network using simnet.
-Check it out!
+You can also uninstall cygwin, we won't need it again.